 Your second option is taking dietary supplements rich in antioxidants.
 Dietary supplements can contain synthesized vitamins or natural extracts containing vitamins.

 Natural and synthetic vitamins are the same in their function and chemical structure.
 However, the best for the body, especially during pregnancy is a natural way.

 Take antioxidant supplements with caution, so there won’t be a risk for overdose with vitamins.
 But don’t panic!
 Overdose with vitamins of natural origin is very rear.
 If we are talking about water-soluble vitamins, (C, B, D) that’s not even possible.
 Why?
 Because our body excretes the excess of water-soluble vitamins with the urine.

-In the case of taking vitamins dietary supplements, you must carefully follow the recommended daily intake and provided instructions.
+In the case of taking vitamin dietary supplements, you must carefully follow the recommended daily intake and provided instructions.

-Also, there are cases where pregnant women due to health or other circumstances can’t ingest sufficient amounts of these substances from food.
-So deciding on vitamin supplements is the best choice for them too!
+Also, due to health or other circumstances, some pregnant women can’t ingest sufficient amounts of antioxidants from food.
+Deciding on vitamin supplements is the best choice for them too!